gregoindev/odin_recipes/README.md

 # odin_recipes
 Project #1:
-A simple project to create Homepage with thats links to three other webpages(recipes).
+Tasked with a simple project to create Homepage thats links to three other webpages(recipes).